zuthien5196/govuk-developer-docs/source/manual/deploying-terraform.html.md

 You can find which class of user you are [infra-security project in govuk-aws-data](https://github.com/alphagov/govuk-aws-data/tree/master/data/infra-security).

+Also check that you are either connected to the internet via the GDS VPN, or that you are directly connected to the office wifi ( if you are just connected to Gov Wifi you won't be able to connect to Jenkins or deploy any terraform).

 ## Deploying on Jenkins

 > **This is not the recommended approach.**